designgears/Manjaro-SteamOS/Instructions for install.md

 Next

-#  sudo systemctl disable handycon
+#  sudo pacman -Rdd handygccs-git
 #  sudo systemctl enable --now rogue-enemy

 Reboot and keep clicking the volume up button, on the menu press A button then volume up again, use the Dpad to select Neroflex kernel and press A again, this will now be your default kernel.